tutek1/DTLabs/08_UI/lab08.md

     await _counter_tween.finished
     _malware_state = MalwareStates.DOWN
 ```
-- We create a timer and wait a set while
+- We create a timer and wait for a set while
 - If the counter is still up, we animate it moving down
 - The state also needs to be updated accordingly

 ### One small problem
-Currently, the animation of counter seems to work correctly.
-However, let's say the counter is set to stay up for `3 seconds`, if a collectible is picked up and another one is picked up after `2.9 seconds` the timer will still move down after `0.1 seconds` instead of waiting additional `3` seconds.
+Currently, the animation of the counter seems to work correctly.
+However, let's say the counter is set to stay up for `3 seconds`, if a collectible is picked up and another one is picked up after `2.9 seconds`, the timer will still move down after `0.1 seconds` instead of waiting an additional `3` seconds.
 We will fix this be **remembering the number of collectibles**.

 ```GDScript
 func _update_collectible_counter() -> void: